-Each compare/capture modules can be programmed in any one of the following modes:
+Each compare/capture Modules can be programmed in any one of the following modes:

-- rising and/or falling edge capture
+- Rising and/or falling edge capture

-- software timer
+- Software timer

-- · high-speed output
+- High-speed output

-- · pulse width modulator
+- · Pulse width modulator

-Module 4 can also be programmed as a watchdog timer (See Section "PCA Watchdog Timer", page 37).
+Module 4 can also be programmed as a watchdog timer (see Section "PCA Watchdog Timer", page 40).

-When the compare/capture modules are programmed in the capture mode, software timer, or high speed output mode, an interrupt can be generated when the module executes its function.
-All five modules plus the PCA timer overflow share one interrupt vector.
+When the compare/capture Modules are programmed in the capture mode, software timer, or high speed output mode, an interrupt can be generated when the Module executes its function.
+All five Modules plus the PCA timer overflow share one interrupt vector.

 The PCA timer/counter and compare/capture modules share Port 1 for external I/O. These pins are listed below.
-If the port is not used for the PCA, it can still be used for standard I/O.
+If one or several bits in the port are not used for the PCA, they can still be used for standard I/O.